 The third piece of closing the digital divide is ensuring that seniors and people with disabilities can get the training they need.
 A 2014 Pew research study found 77% of seniors 65 or older want someone to help them use a new digital device, and 56% want someone to help them learn how to use social networking sites.
 Helping participants over these hurdles can be extremely effective.
 The same study found that many seniors who do learn how to use their devices and go online became regular Internet users, with 71% going online almost every day, and 11% going online three to five times a week.

-- Community Living Campaign Classes and Open Labs – classes and open labs at 1663 Mission Street and other locations
+- Community Living Campaign Classes – virtual classes and one-one-one tutoring at 1663 Mission Street and other locations

 - San Francisco Public Library Computer Classes– – computer classes and much, much more!